Geradav/Excel/README.md

 ## One-off calculation
-_Returns 1 only for the first date and zero for all other dates_ Useful when forecasting expenses based on an expense periode variable
+_Returns 1 only for the first date and zero for all other dates_
+\nUseful when forecasting expenses based on an expense periode variable

      =N(MOD(DATEDIF([StartDate],[EndDate],"M"),9999)=0)